Changes to the Map Curation Program

 - You make any minor changes necessary (if any) for us to curate the map.

-- We commission artist(s) (or create ourselves) the contents of store bundles.
+- We commission artist(s) (or the map authors create) the contents of store bundles.
 (Mappers won’t need experience with creating these!)

 - Several new curated maps are added to the game.